-Wherever the call comes from office staff take the details and we may have to go into a 'serious think' mode.
+Wherever the call comes from we may have to go into a 'serious think' mode.
 Priority is given to any dog in stray kennels as their very existance may be under threat if we cannot offer a place.

 Details of dogs from their own homes are recorded.
 We try to prioritise, often giving a little advice so the situation can be 'managed'.
 We also have to try and have a space or two for emergencies or any dog we have homed who may need to be returned.

 When a dog arrives from its own home we ask the owner to complete a questionnaire, this helps us to understand the dog and the way its owners have lived with it.
 This can be a very upsetting time for all.
 Many tears may be shed and sometimes guilt and anger are very evident.

 Wherever the dog has come from we can soon tell how much interaction the dog can cope with and staff will then begin to build an assessment of the dog.
 Areas that may need input are identified, hopefully to help the dog overcome its problems, although not all dogs have problems.
 The assessment is an ongoing process but can only ever be an assessment and not a guarantee.

 Prospective collie owner complete our online adoption form which is trying to establish lifestyle, level of experience and what they hope the dog will be capable of.
 This will hopefully allow us to identify those dogs which should best meet the new owners hopes and needs.